wrongcoder/janavarro95-Stardew_Valley_Mods/Stadew_Valley_Mods_Back_To_Basics/HappyBirthday/ReadMe.txt

 Have fun!

 Update Info:
+1.1.0
+-Updated to SDV 1.1
+-Added a popup that wishes you happy birthday on your birthday -Added a way for the player to receive mail from their parents on their birthday.

 1.0.6
 -Fixed a bug where NPC's wouldn't wish you a happy birthday if your birthday didn't exist already.